-Nilo C. Zantua, 58, Filipino, Senior Vice President 1, is the Chief Technology Officer.
-He has thrity six (36) years of Information Technology experience.
+Nilo C. Zantua, 58, Filipino, Senior Vice President 1, is currently the Head of Information Technology and Shared Services Group, Prior to assuming this role in February 2024, he was designated as the Chief Technology Officer .He has 36 years of Information Technology experience.
 He was initially hired by the Bank as Deputy Chief Technology Officer.
 Prior to joining RCBC, he was connected with Nexus Technologies, Inc as Vice President) and was a Director-Group Advisory for Jupiter Systems, Inc. (under the Nexus Group of Companies).
 He also had a stint with Trends & Technologies, Inc. as Group Head - Managed ICT Services.

-He previously worked with Philam Life where he handled significant roles as Chief Technology Officer and Deputy Head of IT and Head of IT Infrastructure.
-He was previously employed at Sunlife Financial Asia where he performed roles as follows: Head of Shared IT Infrastructure and Operations-Asia, Asia Shared IT Services; IT Director of Manila Shared Services Center; and Head of Regional IT Infrastructure and Operations in Sun Life of Canada Philippines, Inc.; Manager for Operations and Network Computing; Network Services Supervisor for Sun Life Assurance Company of Canada.
+He previously worked also with Philam Life where he handled significant roles as Chief Technology Officer and Deputy Head of IT and Head of IT Infrastructure.
+He was also previously employed at Sunlife Financial Asia where he performed roles as follows: Head of Shared IT Infrastructure and Operations-Asia, Asia Shared IT Services; IT Director of Manila Shared Services Center; and Head of Regional IT Infrastructure and Operations in Sun Life of Canada Philippines, Inc.; Manager for Operations and Network Computing; Network Services Supervisor for Sun Life Assurance Company of Canada.
 He also worked in KSA with Binzagr Co. as Technical Services Supervisor and in other institutions and firms as Senior Computer Operator/Programmer at the Department of Health, Central Office Manila; and at Capitol Wireless Inc. as Telecoms Engineer.
 He graduated with a degree in Bachelor of Science major in Electronics and Communications Engineering in University of Santo Tomas, 1987.
 He passed the licensure examination in 1987.
-He completed a Management Diploma - BMP, a four-month short course in Asian Institute of Management, 1999.
+He completed a Management Diploma -BMP, a four-month short course in Asian Institute of Management, 1999.

-Xavier Y. Zialcita, 47, Filipino, is a Senior Vice President 1, for Strategic Initiatives.
-He has over twenty four (24) years of professional experience with particular focus on investment banking.
-Prior to joining the Bank, he was Senior Account Officer/Senior Vice President (effective July 2022) for Investment Banking at RCBC Capital Corporation.
+Xavier Y. Zialcita, 47, Filipino, is a Senior Vice President 1, Strategic Initiatives.
+He has over 24 years of professional experience with particular focus on investment banking.
+Prior to joining the Bank, he was Senior Account Officer / Senior Vice President (effective July 2022) for Investment Banking at RCBC Capital Corporation.
 He was involved in various deals helping clients meet their financial and strategic goals.
-Other roles he handled include the following in RCBC Capital Corporation and other firms: as Senior Account Officer/First Vice President for Investment Banking from January 2018 to June 2022; Account Officer (Manager to Vice President) from June 2008 to December 2017; Liaison Officer/Assistant Vice President at YGC Corporate Services, Inc. from 2001 to 2007; Staff Associate at SGV & Co from 1999 to 2001; and as Systems Analyst at Joaquin Cunanan & Co. from 1998 to 1999.
+Other roles he handled include the following in RCBC Capital Corporation and other firms: as Senior Account Officer / First Vice President for Investment Banking from January 2018 to June 2022; Account Officer (Manager to Vice President) from June 2008 to December 2017; Liaison Officer / Assistant Vice President at YGC Corporate Services, Inc from 2001 to 2007; Staff Associate at SGV & Co from 1999 to 2001; and as Systems Analyst at

+Joaquin Cunanan & Co. from 1998 to 1999.
 He is involved in other pursuits being a non-executive director of DBP Daiwa Corporation, a stock brokerage, as well as RCBC Realty Corporation, a property development and management corporation.
 He graduated from Ateneo De Manila University in 1998 with a degree in Bachelor of Science major in Management Information Systems.
 He earned a Post Graduate Diploma in Strategy and Innovation at the University of Oxford - Said Business School in 2012.